Disasters spur climate action coherence in Caribbean

 A key theme of the GCF talks was the need to ensure finance reaches the grassroots to support mitigation and adaptation, including locally-based climate resilient projects.

-Timothy Payne, the head of a local environmental organization in Antigua and Barbuda, said “funding is one of our major challenges.”
+Timothy Payne, the head of a local environmental organisation in Antigua and Barbuda, said “funding is one of our major challenges.”
 The Barnes Hill Community Development Association, which Mr Payne leads, is building local water resilience in the face of more unpredictable rainfall patterns.

 The GCF consultations follow the launch of a public-private Caribbean Climate-Smart Coalition earlier in December aimed at ensuring post-disaster rebuilding includes financing for climate change mitigation and adaptation.

 GCF has committed to help this initiative under the strategic leadership of Grenada, which is promoting the establishment of the world's first climate-smart zone.
 GCF assistance includes supporting long-term, transformative investments in the Caribbean and for capacity building and pre-feasibility studies for the proposed First Climate Resilient-Smart City in the Grenadian capital of St. George’s.